 Sanctions

-If the Party allegedly infringing the provisions of Part I of the ICC Rules on Combating Corruption 2011, does not remedy the situation within a reasonable period of time or if no such remedy is possible, and no defense of adequate anti-corruption preventive measures is effectively invoked, the other Party will have the right, at its discretion, to suspend the Contract or terminate it, it being understood that the amounts contractually due at the time of suspension or termination will remain payable, as far as permitted by applicable law.
+If the Party allegedly infringing the provisions of the ICC Rules on Combating Corruption 2023 , does not remedy the situation within a reasonable period of time or if no such remedy is possible, and no defense of adequate anti-corruption preventive measures is effectively invoked, the other Party will have the right, at its discretion, to suspend the Contract or terminate it, it being understood that the amounts contractually due at the time of suspension or termination will remain payable, as far as permitted by applicable law.

-When the other Party exercises its right of suspension or termination, it bears the full burden of proof that a breach or breaches of the provisions of Part I of the ICC Rules on Combating Corruption 2011 has taken place.
+When the other Party exercises its right of suspension or termination, it bears the full burden of proof that a breach or breaches of the provisions of the ICC Rules on Combating Corruption 2023 has taken place.

-Applicable law may determine whether the Party may be held accountable for a breach or breaches of the provisions of Part I of the ICC Rules on Combating Corruption 2011.
+Applicable law may determine whether the Party may be held accountable for a breach or breaches of the provisions of the ICC Rules on Combating Corruption 2023.

 Bringing a large or long-term Contract to an end due to an infringement might be disproportionate.
 This should also be borne in mind when Paragraph 3 of the Clause is applied.